 Pink Nut Pate

 The Raw Food way of eating is based on increasing your ‘living foods’ and therefore increasing your ingestion of live enzymes, so your body does not have to utilize it’s own.
 Technically, Raw Food is not heated above 115 degrees.
 Your digestion benefits, most Raw Foodists claim, along with high energy, strong immunity, and “glowing skin”.
-You also increase your intake of antioxidants and disease fighting nutrients; and for many, the overall result is weight loss.
+You also increase your intake of antioxidants and disease fighting nutrients; and for some, the overall result is weight loss.

-The down side?
+The downside?
 This lifestyle can be difficult to maintain when eating out and dining at others homes.
 Preparation for this creative way of eating can also be time consuming; not everyone is up for dehydrating crackers for days on end.
 And although it can be fun in the Summer/Fall months when we have lots of local produce, and the heat index is sky high, come winter, many find it difficult to resist hot soups and warm food.

-Fortunately, it does not have to be all or nothing.
 You can benefit from adding in a “raw” meal here and there, and having a few easy meals that you enjoy helps.

 This is a raw dip that I make and have brought to homes of many a friend.
 I don’t advertise that it’s “raw,” and people love it.
 I like to keep some on hand to add to my salad for lunch or dinner, and it’s a hit for book club.